nhunzaker/ReactNativeTestPlan/README.md

 # React Native Test Plan

 An experimental way to verify changes to React Native.
+This project provides a test app that is directly linked to the react-native and react-native-cli projects.
+This lets you make changes to React Native and see the results immediately.

+**Disclaimer: This has only been tested on Android**

 ### Setting things up